For more detailed information, please change to the German version of this website.

 Regarding special financing opportunities for international students (e.g. DAAD) , please enquire at our office for International Student Services.

-Grant for the start and graduation of study
+Grant for the successful graduation of study

 The grant is a one-off payment of 1,000 euros.
 There is no legal entitlement.
-All information on the application procedure can be found here.
+All information on the application procedure can be found here:

 "Aufstiegstipendium"